 - People with this condition either don’t make enough or make an abnormal version of a protein called cystic fibrosis transmembrane regulator (CFTR).

 - CFTR is present on the cell surface in many organs and regulates the movement of salt-sodium (Na) and chloride (Cl) ions, as well as water across the cell surface.

 What Is Cystic Fibrosis?

 Cystic fibrosis (CF) is a genetic disease, meaning it is passed on from parents to their children through their genes.
-Both parents must pass on the abnormal gene (be a carrier (i.e., they each have one abnormal gene) for a child to be at-risk of developing the disease.
+Both parents (who have to be carriers of an abnormal gene) must pass on that abnormal gene to their child in order for that child to have CF.

 Cystic fibrosis affects a specific protein called cystic fibrosis trans-membrane regulator (CFTR) that controls the normal movement of sodium (Na), chloride (Cl), as well as water in and out of the cells in different parts of the body.
 People with CF either have too little or abnormal CFTR.